 Under Chapter 98, P.L.
 2017, the Lottery Enterprise Contribution Act, the Teachers' Pension and Annuity Fund receives 77.78% of the proceeds of the Lottery Enterprise, based on their members' past or present employment in schools and institutions in the State for a term of 30 years.
-As of the July 1, 2020 valuation, 26 years remain.
+As of the July 1, 2021 valuation, 25 years remain.
 Revenues from Chapter 98, P.L.
 2017, the Lottery Enterprise Contribution Act, are assumed to be contributed to the trust on a monthly basis.
 The Chapter 78, P.L.
 2011 "target funded ratio" is based on the actuarial value of assets plus the allocable special asset value.
-The special asset value is the present value of the projected future lottery contributions to the retirement systems as provided by the Division of Pensions and Benefits.
+The special asset value is the present value of the projected future lottery contributions to the retirement systems.
+As per N. J. Statute the special asset value is to be appraised once every five years.
+The values shown in this report reflect the New Jersey Lottery Valuation Report as of December 31, 2021 as provided by the Division of Pensions and Benefits.
 Effective with Fiscal Year 2018, the State's pension contribution shall be reduced by the product of the allocable percentage for such retirement system, the adjustment percentage for such retirement system and the special asset adjustment.